rohitdha/Uninformed-Search/README.md

 ### Clarifications:
 -------------------

-* For BFS-DFS, whenever you want to insert nodes to your frontier, insert them in alphabetical order and then remove them according to the algorithm.
-Also for UCS, upon choosing a node from the frontier, in case of ties, choose the one that comes first in alphabetical order.
+* For <b>BFS-DFS</b>, whenever you want to insert nodes to your frontier, insert them in alphabetical order and then remove them according to the algorithm.
+Also for <b>UCS</b>, upon choosing a node from the frontier, in case of ties, choose the one that comes first in alphabetical order.
-* For DFS, you should not visit a node that has already been visited to avoid the infinite-loop issue.
+* For <b>DFS</b>, you should not visit a node that has already been visited to avoid the infinite-loop issue.
-* For UCS, you can pop a node from the frontier only if the pipe from current node to that particular node is active at that time.
+* For <b>UCS</b>, you can pop a node from the frontier only if the pipe from current node to that particular node is active at that time.
 * It’s not possible for a node to be both source and destination.
 * There will be one source node and at least one destination node.
 There is no bound on maximum number of destination/middle nodes and pipes.
 * Names of the nodes (source, destinations and middle nodes) are unique, case-sensitive and are all alphabetical strings.
 (Just uppercase letters)
 * Pipe lengths are positive integers.
 * A pipe can have multiple off-times.
-The off-times will be specified in 0-23 hour format.
+The <b>off-times</b> will be specified in <b>0-23 hour format</b>.
 So if the time goes to 24, revert it back to 0.
 * First and second numbers in pipe off-periods are both positive integers and not equal.
 Also the second number is always greater than the first number.
 * There may be some overlapping periods when the pipes don’t work too, i.e. a pipe can have off-periods like 2-4 and 3-7.